Enxine/ViziblesArduino/README.md

 # Install the Arduino IDE

 If you do not have it yet or your Arduino IDE verion is not up to date please follow the links and instructions [here](https://www.arduino.cc/en/main/software) for installing the latest version.
 Once you have the IDE installed you will need to install also the support libraries for the board you will use, if it is not an original Arduino board, as for example, if you are using ESP8266 based boards, like I am doing, you will need to install the libraries for supporting ESP8266 based boards.
-In the main IDE window go to File, Preferences, and in the Additional Boards Manager URLs text box write ```http://arduino.esp8266.com/stable/package_esp8266com_index.json```
+In the main IDE window go to File, Preferences, and in the Additional Boards Manager URLs text box write ```http://arduino.esp8266.com/stable/package_esp8266com_index.json```.
+There is not yet an official boards package for ESP32, so please follow the instructions [here](https://github.com/espressif/arduino-esp32/blob/master/README.md#installation-instructions).

 # Installing the libraries